Amsterdam to Padua train

 Musei Civici agli Eremitani

-Padua's main civic museum complex with archaeology, medieval and modern art collections, housed beside the Scrovegni Chapel area.
+Padua’s main civic museum complex with archaeology, medieval and modern art, and access paired with the Scrovegni Chapel area.

 Average meal costs